jvasco323/eia-yg-training/source/3-frontier-analysis/silva-2017/1-YGD-workflow.rst

 ---------------------------

-The four yield levels needed for yield gap decomposition were calculated in the previous section.
+The four yield levels needed for yield gap decomposition were calculated in the previous sections.
 At last, the intermediate yield gaps need to be estimated in t/ha and in terms of yield gap closure, i.e., relative to Yw.
-This what the chunk of code below implements.
+This is what the chunk of code below implements.
 With all this information in hand, a summary figure showing the **yield gap decomposition** for units of interest can be produced.
 This is exemplified here for different administrative regions and for different